Sharoma Rise Of Nations Roma

 'Beachhead Established'

 Runnymede is taken.
 6th Infantry, at full strength, is ordered to guard the western approach, whilst the 1st and 4th wheel to face east and take care of forces making a counterattck from the direction of London.
 Enemy scholars are fleeing their captured university.
-Such was the speed of my attack, the enemy farms are left intact, but I will raze them anyway to make room for barracks, tables and siege factories.
+Such was the speed of my attack, the enemy farms are left intact, but I will raze them anyway to make room for barracks, stables and siege factories.
 The enemy can bombard from the shore on more than one side, so I will make sure to build fortifications and buildings as inland as possible.

 'Progress'